Internship Admissions, Support, and Initial Placement Data

 The internship prepares students for work in university counseling centers and other outpatient settings.

-The internship is a one-year (mid-July to mid-July) training program that combines practical clinical experience with mentorship from experienced practitioners and rigorous didactic training.
-Over the course of the internship, participants progress from a highly structured and supportive experience into positions of increasing autonomy.
-The doctoral internship in professional psychology is an independent training program from other (Ph.D. in Psychology and Master of Social Work practica) training programs offered at CAPS.
+The internship is a one-year (Beginning of August to end of July) training program that combines practical clinical experience with mentorship from experienced practitioners and rigorous didactic training.
+Participants progress from a highly structured and supportive experience into practicing with increased autonomy.
+The doctoral internship in professional psychology is an independent training program from other (Ph.D. in Psychology practicum, Master of Social Work practicum and Master of Counseling internship) training programs offered at CAPS.

 Accreditation